 Dealing with an impulse control disorder is extremely difficult.
-Many sufferers fall into other mental health issues, such as depression or anxiety, as a direct result of their lack of control.
+Many sufferers are dealing with other mental health issues such as depression or anxiety as a direct result of their lack of control.
 Others will turn to alcohol or drugs as a coping method.

 Unfortunately, a history of uncontrollable impulses means that ICD sufferers present a much higher risk of forming a dependency or addiction.
-Thankfully, there are plenty of proven treatment options.
-Medications, as stated, have offered patients significant improvement in their symptoms.
+Thankfully, there are many proven treatment options.
+Medications, as stated, have provided some patients significant improvement in their symptoms.

 Treating Impulse Control Disorders

 Behavioral therapy also shows significant promise for ICD patients – even in those who also suffer from alcohol use disorder or drug addiction.